-Why would I use electric fencing?
 By nature, animals that you have in the paddock like to rub on fences which can do a lot of damage to the fences as well as to animals, especially if the present fence has barbed wire on top.
-If you electrify your fences you keep your animals away from posts and wires and prolong the lifetime of them.
-At the same time you put up a barrier which animals soon learn to respect.
-In other words electric fencing not only keeps your animals within the boundaries where they are supposed to be, it also protects your fences from damage.
+If you electrify your fences you keep your animals away from posts and wires and prolong their lifetime.
+At the same time, you put up a barrier which animals soon learn to respect.
+In other words, electric fencing not only keeps your animals within the boundaries where they are supposed to be, but it also protects your fences from damage.
 Electric fencing is also the answer for areas where temporary fences are required i.e. shelterbelts, strip grazing, dam protection etc.

 Over 90% of all failures of an electric fencing system can be traced back to poor “grounding” or “earthing”.
 If an animal stands on the ground and touches the hot wire it closes the circuit and gets “snapped”.
 However, a bird that is sitting on the hot wire does not feel anything because it does not close the circle.

 All wires you want “hot” must be properly insulated.
 In other words, the hot wire must not be in contact with the ground through battens, posts, waratahs or for that matter any uprights.
 This would close the circle and “short the fence out”.
 When it rains wood posts or battens get soggy and become conductive.
 Waratahs are conductive at all times.
 Therefore, plastic insulators are used to keep the hot wire away from any possible contact with the ground and at a reasonable distance from the posts to avoid arcing.